|Women's Basketball » Schedule » Roster » News » Coaches » 2013-14 Season Statistics||VALPOATHLETICS.COM|

-Greg Kirby was named an assistant coach for the Valparaiso University women’s basketball program prior to the 2006-2007 season, and brings a wealth of coaching knowledge and experience with him to the Crusader squad.
+Greg Kirby was promoted to associate head coach for the Valparaiso University women’s basketball program prior to the 2007-2008 season and is heading into his sixth season on the Crusader coaching staff.

 Kirby arrived on the Valpo campus from across town, where he was the head girls basketball coach at Valparaiso High School for 16 seasons, beginning in 1990.
 During his stint with the Vikings, Kirby guided his squads to a 324-58 (.848) record, winning the Duneland Athletic Conference title 12 times.
 Kirby also led Valparaiso High School to 12 sectional titles, eight regional championships, and five state Final Four appearances.
 Twice the Vikings finished state runner-up.